 Does Dental Insurance Cover Bone Grafts?

-Many dental insurance plans cover bone grafts, typically covering 50-80% of the procedure costs.
+Many dental insurance plans cover this surgery, typically covering 50-80% of the procedure costs.
 It is best to check with your provider for exact details.

 Dental Bone Graft Aftercare